developer-decuple/DecupleNFT/README.md

 This project is currently deployed on a Binance Smart Chain (BSC) testnet for review and technical approval for launch on the Binance mainnet.

-The following functionalities are currently under development and testing:
+All functionalities of the four smart contracts are under testing.

-* Feature X
-* Feature Y

 We welcome your feedback and suggestions.